cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/slurm-queues.md

 where `<queue_name>` is the name of the queue/partition (Table 1. column 1)

-Table 1 summarises important specifications for each queue such as run time limits and the number of CPU core limits.
-If the queue is not specified, Slurm will schedule the job to the queue `short-serial` by default.
+Table 1 summarises important specifications for each quality of service such as run time limits and the number of CPU core limits.

 Table 1.
 LOTUS/Slurm queues and their specifications